#1 Bee Removal Service

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including killer bees.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including killer bees.
+Contact us today for a Consultation.

 - Africanized killer bees were first found in Arizona in 1993.

-- Today, most all of the bees in Maricopa County are considered Africanized killer bees.
+- Today, most all the bees in Maricopa County are considered Africanized killer bees.

 - Africanized bees do not tolerate any attempts against their security without providing a quick, effective response.